taiwo2/ror-lifestyle-capstone/README.md

 ### Prerequisites

 Ruby: 2.7.2
-Rails: 5.2.3
+Rails: 6.1.0
 Postgres: >=9.5

 **Setup**

-- Clone this repository with `git@github.com:Amita-Roy/ROR-Capstone-Her_Style.git` using your terminal or command line.<br>
+- Clone this repository with `https://github.com/taiwo2/ror-lifestyle-capstone.git` using your terminal or command line.<br>
-- Change to the project directory by entering `cd her_style` in the terminal<br>
+- Change to the project directory by entering `cd ror-lifestyle-capstone` in the terminal<br>
 - Next run `bundle install` to install the necessary dependencies<br>
 - run rails `active_storage:install`
 - run `rails db:create`
 - Run `rails db:migrate` to setup your local database.<br>
 - Run `rails db:seed` to get seeded data for project.<br>
-- Finally run `rails console` to start the application.<br>

 ### Usage